Leptospirosis: Transmission

 Humans are the accidental host of Leptospira.
 Humans become infected through contact with water or moist soil that contains urine and feces from infected animals.
 The bacteria enter through cuts, abrasions, ingestion of contaminated food, or contact with mucous membrane of the body (e.g., mouth, nose, and eyes).
 Occupations at risk of contracting leptospirosis include farmers, fishermen, garbage collectors, and sewage workers.
 The disease is also related to adventure tourism and recreational activities.
 It is common among water-sports enthusiasts in specific areas, including triathlons, water rafting, canoeing, and swimming, as prolonged immersion in water promotes the entry of the bacteria.
 However, Leptospira species are unlikely to penetrate intact skin.
 The disease is not known to spread between humans, and bacterial dissemination in recovery period is extremely rare in humans.
 Once humans are infected, bacterial shedding from the kidneys usually persists for up to 60 days.

 Rarely, leptospirosis can be transmitted through an organ transplant.
 Infection through the placenta during pregnancy is also possible.
 It can cause miscarriage and infection in infants.
 Leptospirosis transmission through eating raw meat of wildlife animals has also been reported (e.g. psychiatric patients with allotriophagy).

+Transmission of Leptospirosis is via direct or indirect contact with urine from infected animals.
+These animals can include livestock, rodents, and pet animals.
+Humans serve as incidental hosts when infections come into contact with broken skin or mucous membranes, or with contaminated soil or water.
+Inadequate sanitation and hygiene during flooding events increase the transmission rate.

+Leptospirosis risk factors include exposures such as farming, swage management, and contact with infected animals.
+Along with environmental exposure to contaminated water.
+Leptospirosis outbreaks correlate with heavy rainfall and flooding events.
+Communities in tropical areas and urban slums are primarily affected.